 Intensive Full-Time Year 1

 Semester 1 Semester 2 Semester 3

-PYCL 0502 PYCL 0570 PYCL 0635
+PYCL 0502 PYCL 0570 PYCL 0608

-PYCL 0507 PYCL 0584 PYCL 0608
+PYCL 0507 PYCL 0584 PYCL 0635

-PYCL 0512 PYCL 0632 ABA 0741
+PYCL 0512 PYCL 0632 ABA 0713

-ABA 0711 ABA 0712 ABA 0751
+ABA 0714 ABA 0714 (if not taken Semester 1)

 Review Practicum Application Deadlines

 Intensive Full-Time Year 2

 Semester 1 Semester 2 Semester 3

-PYCL 0612 PYCL 0645 ABA 0731
+PYCL 0612 PYCL 0631 PYCL 0645

-ABA 0721 PYCL 0631 ABA 0756
+ABA 0721 ABA 0741 ABA 0756

+ABA 0731 ABA 0751 or ABA 0752 ABA 0781 (Fieldwork in ABA III - Elective)

-ABA 0761 (Fieldwork in ABA I - Elective) ABA 0771 (Fieldwork in ABA II - Elective) ABA 0781 (Fieldwork in ABA III - Elective)
+ABA 0761 (Fieldwork in ABA I - Elective) ABA 0771 (Fieldwork in ABA II - Elective)

 Review BCBA Exam Application Deadlines

-- Seat space in courses is limited.
-Students should register in their desired courses as soon as they are eligible to register. - Students must complete all degree requirements within 5 years from date of enrollment. - After matriculation, students are required to be in continuous enrollment each term.
-Students who register for fewer than 6 credits/term should review financial aid implications.
-Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study. - Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations). - These courses are rotated (not offered every semester).
-Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center for exact course rotation schedule.
+Seat space in courses is limited.
+Students should register in their desired courses as soon as they are eligible to register. ٠

+Students must complete all degree requirements within 5 years from date of enrollment. ٠

+After matriculation, students are required to be in continuous enrollment each term.
+Students who register for fewer than 6 credits/term should review financial aid ٠ implications.
+Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study.

+Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations).
+These courses are rotated (not offered every semester).
+Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center ٠ for exact course rotation schedule.